isMTv/tar_bkp/README.md

 ## Overview:
 * Simple tar incremental backup script for linux server's using rclone.
-It is possible to backup MySQL database.
+It is possible to backup MySQL database;
-* Before the backup database, the script will check the hash-sum (sha-1), and if there have been changes, it will make a new backup and synchronize it with the remote storage.
+* Before the backup database, the script will check the hash-sum (sha-1), and if there have been changes, it will make a new backup and synchronize it with the remote storage;
-* Interaction with the script occurs only through passing flags and arguments; you do not need to edit the variables in the script body.
+* Interaction with the script occurs only through passing flags and arguments, you do not need to edit the variables in the script body;
-* It is possible to encrypt the backup before sending it to the remote storage using openssl aes-256-cbc.
+* It is possible to encrypt the backup before sending it to the remote storage using openssl aes-256-cbc;
 * The performed operations are written to the log file.

 ## How-to: